Air France Flight 406

-Air France Flight 406 was a Lockheed L-1649 Starliner that crashed in Algeria on May 10, 1961, after a bomb exploded on board.
+Air France Flight 406 was a Lockheed L-1649 Starliner that crashed in French Algeria on May 10, 1961, after a bomb exploded on board.
 All 78 passengers and crew on board were killed.
-It was the worst aviation disaster involving a Lockheed Starliner.
+It was the deadliest aviation disaster involving a Lockheed Starliner.

 Flight

-Air France Flight 406 was an international scheduled passenger flight originating in Brazzaville, Congo, on a route with the final destination Paris, France.
+Air France Flight 406 was an international scheduled passenger flight originating in Brazzaville, Congo, on a route with the final destination Marignane Airport, France.
 Intermediate stops were Fort Lamy, Chad, and Marseille, France.
 The flight was flown by a Lockheed L-1649 Starliner, F-BHBM De Grasse.

 After taking off from Fort Lamy, and while cruising at an altitude of approximately 20,000 ft, the Starliner broke up after its empennage failed.
 The plane crashed to earth approximately 35 mi from Edjele oilfield, near the Libya border.
 All aboard Flight 406 were killed.

 Eighteen children were among the dead.
 Among them were the three young children of the United States Charge d'Affaires in the Central African Republic, who, along with their mother (the charge's wife), were on Flight 406 headed for London.
 Also among the dead were a count and countess, plus two Central African Republic government ministers.
 Rumors began to surface after Flight 406's crash that it had been an assassination by enemies of the Central African Republic.